FTL-Hyperspace/FTL-Hyperspace/wiki/Contributing-to-Hyperspace.md

 - `bool` `.bDestroyed`

-If you think a member or method needs additional info, you can open the console in-game with the `\` key and use the `LUA` command to execute arbitrary LUA code and check exactly how something works.
+If you think a member or method needs additional info, you can open the console in-game with the `\` key and use the `LUA` command to execute arbitrary LUA code to check exactly how something works.

-## Defines and Graphics Modules
+## LUA Defines Module

-The hookable events for the Defines module are in the [`InternalEvents.i`](../blob/master/lua/InternalEvents.h) source file, and the events for the Graphics module are in the [`RenderEvents.i`](../blob/master/lua/RenderEvents.h) source file.
-Information on these events already exist as comments in the code itself, the information only needs to be moved to the appropriate tables inside the wiki pages.
-Refer to the "Render Events" section in the `Defines` module page for proper formatting.
+The hookable events for the `Defines` module are in the [`InternalEvents.i`](../blob/master/lua/InternalEvents.h) source file, and the events for the `Graphics` module are in the [`RenderEvents.i`](../blob/master/lua/RenderEvents.h) source file.
+Information on these events already exist as comments in the code itself, the information only needs to be moved to the appropriate tables inside the `Defines` module wiki page.